akowalz/sentry-example-app/lunch-n-learn/slides.md

 ---

-# Step 1: Create a project for your team's applications/services

-### maybe ask an admin for help.
+# Exception tracking should be set up for every new app _before it's first production deploy._

 ---

+# Step 1: Create a project for your team's applications

+### Maybe ask an admin for help.

+---

 # Step 2: Integrate the SDK, make sure it's capturing everywhere

-### test it in prod and staging, disable it in development.
+### Test it in prod and staging, disable it in development.

 ---

 # Step 3: Ignore Unactionable Exceptions

-### otherwise they'll eat into our rate limits.
+### Otherwise they'll eat into our rate limits.

 ---

-# Step 4: Add user and extra context
+# Step 4: Audit your code for use exception catchalls

-### at minimum, set `user.id` to the Hosted account.
+### These (likely important) exceptions are not making it to Sentry!

 ---

-# Step 5: Audit your code for use of `catch Exception`
+# Step 5: Add user and extra context

-### these (likely important!) exceptions are not making it to Sentry!
+### At minimum, set `user.id` to the Hosted account.

 ---

 # Step 6: Set up notification rules

-_example ruleset:_
+### They're super customizable.

+---

+# Example Notification Rulset

 - New issues go to Slack.
 - Emails for regressions.